satoru-gojo-yuji/InterviewQ/CompanyInterQ-A.md

 Define separate EntityManager factories for each DataSource.
 If you're using JPA, you need to annotate the repositories with @EnableJpaRepositories and specify which EntityManager to use.

+1. Different between throw and throws
+2. What is bad request In rest apis
+3. Arrylist and lindlist
+4. What is Class loader
+5. Finally and finalize difference
+6. Outer join and interjoin
+7. Restcontroller and controller different
+8. Why we use default and static method in interface
+9. Numberformeate exceptions and one more
+10. Can we overloading and overload construocter
+11. Can we overriding static methods
+12. Patch and put